-FLG 509 Methods and Materials for Intracurricular Activities.
+- FLG 509 Methods and Materials for Intracurricular Activities.
 (3 Hours) Prerequisite: An undergraduate Methods course in foreign language or the 515 Methods course.
 Presentation of innovative techniques and activities in the language classroom in art, music, dancing, games, graphics, projects, drama, travel, etc. To be team-taught in English with extensive use of specialists and consultants.
-Cannot count toward any undergraduate degree program except by special departmental arrangement.

-FLG 555 Travel/Study Course in Language and Culture.
+Cannot count toward any undergraduate degree program except by special departmental arrangement. - FLG 550 Seminar in Literary Themes.
+(3 Hours) Study of the ways in which different European literatures approach identical themes, plots, and/or characters.
+Readings in English.
+Team-taught in English. - FLG 555 Travel/Study Course in Language and Culture.
 (3 or 6 Hours) For a student who wishes to become familiar with the culture of a foreign country before going on a trip to that country.
 Three hours credit to complete the reading list and three hours credit if the student takes a trip of at least one month in duration to an area or country which speaks that foreign language.
-Not restricted to foreign language majors.

-FLG 560 Special Studies in Modern Foreign Languages.
+Not restricted to foreign language majors. - FLG 559 Seminar in International Concerns as Reflected In World Literature.
+(3 Hours) Reading and discussion of literature reflecting concerns of different world areas and matters of global scope.
+Topics such as racism, sexism, hunger, violence, politics.
+Readings in English.
+Team-taught in English. - FLG 560 Special Studies in Modern Foreign Languages.
 (1-6 Hours) Course designed to adapt to almost any problem of a student whose needs cannot be filled by existing arrangement of courses.
 May include study of language, literature, or culture.
 Emphasis on either oral, written, or reading aspects.
-Number of credit hours to be dependent on amount of work and research involved.
+Number of credit hours to be dependent on amount of work and research involved. - ESL/EFL 581 English Communications.
+(3 Hours) Prerequisite: The Graduate English Competency Examinations.
+(GECE) Credit for the course does not count toward a degree.
+The course focuses on the development of multiple communication skills among international students at the written and spoken levels.
+Students are exposed to the theories and practices of standard American English Competence through reading comprehension and intra-cultural sociolinguistics.
+It is especially recommended for students with minimal proficiency in English.

+ESL/EFL 582 Advanced ESL Communications.
+(3 Hours) Prerequisite: Graduate English Competency Examination (GECE) passed or completion of EFL 581 Advanced English as a Second Language (ESL) Communications is designed for international students who need extended training in the sociolinguistics of English, specific English pronunciations, intonations, stress patterns, syntax, and semantics; and the writing of narrative, descriptive, expository, argumentative, and comparison/contrast essays.
+Other writing tasks will include activities in technical and professional writing.
+The purpose of the course is to accentuate the use of English to near native competence.